stock2shop/website/content/case-studies/omnico.md

 - Alongside the product data was equally important customer data.
 We synced this into the Stock2Shop system so customers and sales reps can automatically access products and pricing linked to their account.
 Simple and straightforward to use.

 ### Streamline workflow
--Each business has a unique workflow, so we worked with Omnico to find out how to make their workflow more efficient.
+Each business has a unique workflow, so we worked with Omnico to find out how to make their workflow more efficient.
 - At Omnico, customer accounts and terms, price data and product codes are managed with SYSPRO.
 - We sync all this information, along with product pictures, descriptions and other marketing material, to Omnico’s central Stock2Shop console.
 - We send this enriched product data to multiple sales channels, including: